twhipple/Superhero_NLP/README.md

 ## Repo Contents
 This repo contains the following:
 * README.md - this is where you are now!
-* Disaster_Tweets_Notebook.ipynb - the Jupyter Notebook containing the finalized code for this project.
+* Superhero_NLP_Notebook.ipynb - the Jupyter Notebook containing the finalized code for this project.
-* Disaster_Tweets_Notebook_Again.ipynb - A notebook I used to play around, explore, and learn.
 * LICENSE.md - the required license information.
-* sample_submission.csv
-* test.csv
-* train.csv
+* Data - superheroes_nlp_dataset.csv
 * CONTRIBUTING.md
 * Images - contains the fun images to this repo.
-* my_submission.csv - my results after running the test through my model.
+* gitignore

 ## Libraries & Prerequisites